apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 Title: Customizing the Viewer

-The Wicket viewer allows you to customize the GUI in 3 ways:
+The Wicket viewer allows you to customize the GUI in several ways:

 * through CSS
 * through Javascript snippets (eg JQuery)